doc4d/4d-web-studio/docs/configuration.md

 	`localhost:7080/studio`

-	You will then be prompted to enter the [access key](https://developer.4d.com/docs/en/Admin/webAdmin.html#access-key) to open a WebAdmin session on the server.
+	You will then be prompted to enter the [access key](https://developer.4d.com/docs/en/Admin/webAdmin.html#access-key) to access the studio.